katarzynadutkowska/WED/index.md

 ## Contact
 <hr>
 This project is maintained by *Katarzyna M. Dutkowska, M.Sc.* (she/her).
-In case of any questions feel free to send an email at following address: dutkowska **at** nbi.ku.dk
+In case of any questions feel free to send an email at the following address: dutkowska **at** nbi.ku.dk